 8. Leave no trace while camping

-Take everything away with you.
+Take everything away with you on your eco friendly camping trip.
 The land should look as if it has never been touched.
 As well as being great for the environment and landowners, this also means the next campers will enjoy their pitch just as much as you did.
 Please recycle what you can for more eco camping points!

 Finally – the big one for eco friendly camping – REDUCE, REUSE, RECYCLE

 There are so many products out there now to replace the environment damaging ones that we’re so used to.
-Here’s some of our favourite alternatives:
+Here’s some of our favourite alternatives for your eco friendly camping trip:

 Cut out the wet wipes while camping